Financial reports are your financial controls. Explanations of the three major financial reports used for financial management are given below.

 A carefully thought out pricing strategy maximizes gross profit to cover expenses and yield a positive net income.

-The operating expense section of the profit and loss statement is a measurement of all the operating expenses of the business.
+The operating expense section of the income/P&L statement is a measurement of all the operating expenses of the business.
 There are two types of expenses, fixed and variable.
-Fixed expenses do not vary with the level of sales, thus you will have to cover these expenses even if your sales are less than the expenses.
+Fixed expenses are those expenses that do not vary with the level of sales, thus, you will have to cover these expenses even if your sales are less than the expenses.
 The entrepreneur has little control over these expenses once they are set.
-Examples of fixed expenses are rent (contractual agreement), interest expense (note agreement), an accounting or law firm retainer for legal services of X amount per month for 12 months, local phone charges, etc.
+Examples of fixed expenses are rent (contractual agreement), interest expense (note agreement), an accounting or law firm retainer for legal services of X amount per month for twelve months, local phone charges, etc.

-Variable expenses vary with the level of sales.
-Examples of variable expenses are bonuses, employee wages (hours per week worked), long-distance telephone expense, etc. (Note: categorization of these may differ from business to business.)
+Variable expenses are those expenses that vary with the level of sales.
+Examples of variable expenses are bonuses, employee wages (hours per week worked), long distance telephone expense, etc. (Note: categorization of these may differ from business to business.)
 Expense control is an area where the entrepreneur can maximize net income by holding expenses to a minimum.

 |(less) returns & allowances||5,000|